RyanLiu6/focus/README.md

 ## Usage
 Each folder has description and usage for individual services, should you wish only do so.

+In order to run things smoothly, a script has been provided `generate_compose.py`.
+Please look at the [Python Script](#python-script) section for further details.

+### Note
+One thing to note is that instead of Official Docker Images, I tend to use images packaged by the folks at [linuxserver](https://www.linuxserver.io/).
+Feel free to change these Docker images to official or any other 3rd party images.
+I personally prefer linuxserver as their configuration is standarized between all their images, and that is super helpful when added new services here.

+## Python Script
-In order to run things smoothly, a script has been provided `generate_compose.py`, that, depending on input, aggregates compose files and `.env` files to generate one main file to work with.
+This is a custom Python script I wrote to help manage compose and env files.
+This is specifically helpful as it aggregates compose and `.env`files to generate one main compose and `.env` file each to work with.